Video of police handcuffing Black teen while other brawling boy is put on a couch sparks probe

 “I knew there was going to be problems when they did that,” he said.
 “They didn’t go for me.”

-Joey also wondered why the officers didn’t put him in handcuffs like they had with the Black teen.
-Video of the incident shows Joey — who WPIX reported is Latino — putting his wrists together as if handcuffed voluntarily.
+Joey also wondered why the officers didn’t put him in handcuffs as they had with the Black teen.
+Video of the incident shows Joey — who WPIX reported is Latino — putting his wrists together.

 “I didn’t understand why,” he told WPIX.
 “I even offered to get handcuffed as well.”